Create a Syllabus

 Once goals are stated, students may not have a clear sense of how you expect them to achieve them.
 Transparency in this regard, whether in terms of clearly stating what achieving your ILOs looks like or guidance on how to complete an assignment, or even how to comport themselves in class, builds students’ self-efficacy and facilitates their attainment of learning outcomes.
 Additionally, your students may need advice on study skills, depending on their prior experience and disciplinary background.
 (What should their approach to the assigned readings be?
 Where should they go if they have questions?)

-Review your syllabus (or ask a colleague to review it) for moments where you may invoke a “hidden curriculum” or a norm of higher education that may not be fully understood by all students, particularly first-generation college students or students from traditionally excluded groups.
-Office hours, for example, may be a new concept for students not used to higher education norms in the USA: students may not know what office hours are for, how to prepare for them, or what they gain from attending them.
-The syllabus is a place where you can make the value of this and other learning tools clear to students.
+Review your syllabus (or ask a colleague to review it) for instances where students would need to rely on the hidden curriculum to fully understand your expectations.
+Office hours, for example, may be a new concept for students not used to higher education norms in the USA.
+Students may not know what office hours are for, how to prepare for them, or what they gain from attending them.
+The syllabus is a place where you can make the value of office hours and other learning tools clear to students.

 Subject and institute policies

-We recommend that policies and procedures be explicitly stated on the syllabi for the subjects that you teach.
+We recommend explicitly stating the policies and procedures and their rationale in syllabi.
 For example, you might include language in your syllabus that clarifies:

 • Homework submission guidelines (including policies for late work)